 Composer will ask to do this for you on updates.

-If you decline, you can create an
+If you prefer, you can decline and create an

-COMPOSER_HOMEdirectory for machine-wide use:
+COMPOSER_HOME directory for machine-wide use:

 eZ Platform Cloud